eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/02-graphql-query-multiple-services-with-urqls-graphql-client.md

 npx create-react-app name-of-our-app
 ```

-The `create-react-app` package allows us to quickly create a React application without needing to write a bunch of boilerplate code, or configure webpack, babel etc. Feel free to swap this out with your own custom react application, or another framework built on React - such as Next or Gatsby - if you prefer, but this may take a little bit of extra configuration.
+The `create-react-app` package allows us to quickly create a React application without needing to write a bunch of boilerplate code, or configure webpack, babel etc. Feel free to swap this out with your own custom React application, or another framework built on React - such as Next or Gatsby - but this may take some extra configuration and googling.

 ## Urql